Forecasting and Preventing Turnover to Increase Profits

 - predicting behavior, and

-- influencing behavior.
+- influencing the behavior.

-Let’s start with the first goal, describing behavior.
+Let’s start with the first goal, describing the behavior.
 Organizational psychologists know how to apply the scientific method to describe human behavior as it occurs in a particular environment.
 Big deal, right?
-How hard is it to describe behavior?
-While anyone can make observations and describe behavior, it is important to keep in mind that this is a foundational goal in psychology; all of the other goals build upon it.
+How hard is it to describe the behavior?
+While anyone can make observations and describe the behavior, it is important to keep in mind that this is a foundational goal in psychology; all of the other goals build upon it.
 Therefore, it is also crucial to keep in mind that since the ultimate goal is to apply this information to your organization in order to improve effectiveness and decrease costs, you want the most accurate information possible.
 We all observe human behavior every day.
 We also tend to make assumptions about behavior based on those observations.
 But our observations are limited.
 Each of us over a lifetime interact with only a very limited number of people and this limits the accuracy of our conclusions about behavior.
 For example, most of us grow up in families.
 We have all made assumptions about what families are like based on our experience in our own families.
 However, these assumptions about family life may not apply to families from other socioeconomic statuses, racial and ethnic groups, cultures, etc. Likewise, we each make observations in our work settings and draw conclusions about the organizations we work for.
-But, like our observations of our families, these observations are limited and the conclusions drawn from them may not accurately describe behavior in other parts of the organization.
+But, like our observations of our families, these observations are limited, and the conclusions drawn from them may not accurately describe the behavior in other parts of the organization.

 The bottom line?

-Observing behavior is not as simple as it sounds.
-Fortunately, when organizational psychologists apply the scientific method to describe behavior in organizations the result will be accurate, unbiased, information that can be used to meet the other goals.
+Observing the behavior is not as simple as it sounds.
+Fortunately, when organizational psychologists apply the scientific method to describe the behavior in organizations the result will be accurate, unbiased, information that can be used to meet the other goals.

 Now, for the second goal: explaining behavior.
 When it comes to turnover, explaining behavior may seem easy: simply perform exit interviews and let the exiting employees tell you why they are leaving.
-That is a good start, but it is only a beginning.
+That is a good start, but it is only the beginning.
 Why?
 Because people do not always know the causes of their own behavior.
 Much of our decision making occurs at an unconscious level.
 There are factors that influence our decisions that we are aware of and others that we are not.
 When organizational psychologists survey employees regarding a broad range of aspects of their jobs, causal factors can emerge that the employees themselves are not even aware of.
 However, these drivers are no longer hidden once statistical analyses identify the relationships between all the survey items employees have responded to.